 Finding out that you need help to conceive can feel daunting and is often suffered in silence.
-Friends, family and colleagues may not be sympathetic, you and your partner may find the stress and anxiety interfere with your relationship.
+Friends, family and colleagues may not be sympathetic, and you and your partner may find the stress and anxiety interfere with your relationship.
 You may both have already gone through tests and investigations that intrude into the most private and intimate areas of your lives.
-You may have spent hours, weeks or years waiting.
+You may have spent hours, weeks, or years waiting.

-- As part of our ongoing patient care, counselling is routinely offered at any time before, during or after treatment.
+As part of our ongoing patient care, counselling is routinely offered at any time before, during or after treatment.
 Even if you feel fine, you may find it useful to talk to somebody impartial about your situation.

 Facing up to infertility requires physical and mental energy, and it is important that both you and your partner prepare yourselves for the emotions that you are going to experience.
 Some of the most common emotions include: shock, looking for someone to blame, anxiety, depression, anger, despair, loss of control and loneliness.
 These are all perfectly normal feelings and the majority of couples who undergo assisted reproduction treatments feel the same way.